 The second year Jay was out with his company he married his high school sweetheart, and while Mrs. DuWayne isn't an actress she shares her husband's enthusiasm and love for the theater.
-For three years she designed and made many of the costumes.
-Their little daughter Mariean designed and made many of the costumes.
-Their little daughter Marjean, now ten years old, has hopes of following in her father's footsteps, and three years ago brought her parents their greatest thrill by making her stage debut acting with Jay in the same theater where the DuWayne Players first appeared.
-Players first appeared.
+For three years she designed and made many of the cos-tumes.
+Their little daughter Marjean, now ten years old, has hopes of fol-lowing in her father's footsteps, and three years ago brought her parents their greatest thrill by making her stage debut acting with Jay in the same theater where the DuWayne Players first appeared.